 The Christ of the Cosmos

-Wow.
-And God, the One who created each star, named each one of them, and holds the entire universe together (Is.
+And God—the One who created each star, named each one of them, and holds the entire universe together (Is.
 40:26; Col. 1:16-17; Heb.
-1:3) cares about you!
+1:3)—cares about you!
 He cares so much that He sent His Son to die for you.
 Jesus, God in flesh, humbled Himself, came, and died for anyone who turns to Him for salvation.

 Christ who created the cosmos and holds all things together (Col. 1:16-17) made Himself nothing, took the form of a servant, was born in the likeness of men, and humbled Himself to the point of death, even death on a cross (Phil.
 2:7-8).
 Jesus, the Holy One, the spotless Lamb of God, became sin, so that in Him we might become the righteousness of God (2 Cor.
 5:21).

 The One who died on the cross for us died as He held the planets in orbit.
-He died, though He is the one that held the very nails together that pinned Him to that tree.
+He died, though He is the one that held the very nails together that pinned Him to that tree (Heb.
+1:3).

 He calls the host of stars by name and He knows your name!
 His judgments are just, His Word is true, and He is a God of sacrificial love.
 His faithfulness is never stopping, always and forever.

 Demands my soul, my life, my all.”

 The Christ of the cosmos deserves our praise!